 Student Learning

-Learning outcomes serve as a foundation for developing programs.
-Once you know what you want to participants to learn, designing the experience becomes much easier.
+Learning outcomes serve as a foundation for developing co-curricular programs.
+Once you know what you want to students to learn, designing the experience becomes much easier.

 - Creating and Assessing Learning Outcomes Worksheet